hanspoo/nautica-admin/README.md

 # Full Stack Framework From Scratch

 This is a project about going back to basics—with style.
-We’re building a super minimal, totally agnostic full stack setup, with the freedom to evolve it however we want.
+We’re building a super minimal full stack setup, with the freedom to evolve it however we want.
 The only rule?
 Use cool tech and free software.
 Always.

 A minimal modern starter for your new full stack app: start putting the code you are paid for.